kalebchisholm/microaggressions/README.md

 Due to storage restrictions in GitHub, the model is stored in Google Drive (2GB): https://drive.google.com/file/d/1X_D0rS-BT-GyBZmlEwAlUl1sZh2M3-iZ/view?usp=sharing

-Download the model to  `server/models/`
+Download the RoBERTa model to  `server/models/`
 ### To start the client

 - Install the dependencies with `npm i`